rgeorgia/nbk-update/README.md

 ### Brownlee Points:
 This was totally inspired by [David Brownlee's update-netbsd-kernel](https://github.com/abs0/update-netbsd-kernel)

+## Summary:

+* Download kernel from NetBSD-daily/HEAD/latest/ to /tmp directory (or to different target dir: future)
+* Fetch MD5 or SHA512 hash file, depending on with _withkey_ option is used
+* Verify downloaded file against hash
+* If everything checks out, check the current /current version against what was just downloaded.
+If they are the same, quit. (unless the -f or _force_ option is present)
+* Copy /current to /ocurrent
+* Copy downloaded file from /tmp to /current.
+* Check /boot.cfg. if current is not present, alert the user
+* Clean up /tmp

 ## Some Initial Thoughts For Features

 1. Use ini file to keep some config data